kevL/TccScripts/Readme.txt

 - Fixed Cleric Bonus Spell enhancements for Levels 3,4,5
 - Fixed Appraise +4 enhancement recipe
 - Fixed Hypothermia Bolt recipe to make Bolts of Frostbite not Bolts of Lightning
+- Staff of Ashenwood in MotB uses Mold Spirit spell and now requires Mold Spirit feat, not Malleate Spirit Feat.
 - improvements to the tcc_scanner
 - Miscellaneous bugfixes